mtamc/alpha.cafe/README.md

 - Emphasize key words and phrases(?)

 ### CSS full-size image viewer
-- Figure thumbnails can be enlarged with a click.
-The full version will appear in the center of the screen above a black overlay.
-This can be closed by clicking anywhere.
+- Thumbnails can be enlarged with a click.
+The full version appears centered above an overlay and can be closed by clicking anywhere.
-  - This is achieved without JS by wrapping the image in a checkbox label.
+  - Achieved without JS by wrapping the thumbnail in a checkbox label.
 While initial testing showed no glaring accessibility issue, further tests are desirable.
 - Before thumbnails are loaded, a nice CSS-only loading animation shows in their stead.

 TBC